 The basic philosophy of the Department of Economics curriculum is premised on the idea that theoretical foundations and the ability to analyze data objectively are necessary to understand and resolve the range of problems facing today's global society.
 A curriculum is offered that allows students to learn economic theory and statistics in stages, from the basics to the first-year graduate level in both English and Japanese, with seminar classes for theory-related courses and practical training classes using statistical software for statistics-related courses.
-Moreover, from a wide range of courses in Economic Thought and Economic History, students learn about the effectiveness and limitations of economics, courses are arranged in a way that students learn in detail about specific fields, while also studying a broad range of different fields.
+Moreover, from a wide range of courses in Economic Thought and Economic History, students learn about the effectiveness and limitations of economic approaches and also about alternative approaches.
+Additionally, in the area of economic policy and international economics, courses are arranged in a way that students learn in detail about specific fields, while also studying a broad range of different fields.
 By taking courses from these groups in accordance with their individual areas of interest, students deepen their knowledge of specific issues while improving their skills in the application of economic theory and data analysis.
 The aim of having a small group of students in seminar classes, with a focus on economics, is to provide students with numerous opportunities for group work, presentations, and discussion, thereby improving their analytical and communication skills.